zinzloun/THM_WriteUP/README.md

        GET /getMessages HTTP/2
      You should get the flag inside the JSON response inside the JSON body
 4. You should try a couple of time to succeed, in case after 3 attempts you didn't get the flag try to restart El Bandito, in my case solved the problem.
+5. The flag has an ecoded character that you need to decode before to submit the flag.